 - Snoqualmie Falls – A spectacular tourist destination, the Snoqualmie Falls attracts approximately 1.5 million tourists every year.

-- San Juan Islands – One can indulge in interesting activities at San Juan Islands such as sea kayaking and Orcha whale watching which can be undertaken by boat or air tours.
+- San Juan Islands – One can indulge in interesting activities at San Juan Islands such as sea kayaking, summer camps and Orcha whale watching.

 Getting In and AroundThe Seattle-Tacoma International Airport (SEA), Spokane International Airport (GEG), and Tri-Cities Airport (PSC) are major airports in Washington.
 The Boeing Field, which is located in Seattle, is one of the country's busiest primary non-hub airports.

 Three Amtrak passenger trains Cascades, Empire Builder, and Coast starlight serve the state.

 The interstate highways I 90, I 5, and I 82 along with Washington Routes traverse the state.